Shopware review

 Growth Facilitation

-In order to provide effective Enterprise Resource Planning for prosperous sellers, Shopware’s newest version is equipped with the special Pickware based interface (freely implemented to Professional, Professional Plus plans on Shopware 5.2), which allows to:
+In order to provide effective Enterprise Resource Planning for prosperous sellers, modern versions of Shopware are equipped with the special Pickware based interface, which allows to:

 • Track all stock movements